aeternity/aepp-governance/Readme.md

 This repository will hold the full system used for the aeternity polling system.
 It consists of the used smart contracts, including their tests.
-A trustless backend service used for aggregation and caching results for better presentation.
+A trustless backend service used for aggregation and caching of results for better presentation.
 Additionally there will be an frontend-aepp that allows for user-friendly registration, discovery and participation in polls.

 ## Introduction